hanson-hason/hanson-hason/README.md

 - 👋 Hi, I’m @hanson-hason
 - 👀 I’m interested in 14977518
-- 🌱 I’m currently learning Japanese
+- 🌱 I’m currently learning things
 - 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me : emale
 - 😄 Pronouns: prnoun